BrowserBox/BrowserBox/README.md

 - a head for headless browsers
 - a browser interface that runs in client-side JavaScript and HTML and connects to a browser running locally or on a server
 - a free an open-source implementation of remote browser isolation
+- a way to view automations you're running with puppeteer, playwright or using the DevTools protocol natively.

 **What's the Pro version?**